 - Briefing about the benefits to the organisation, customers and agents

 - A pilot process to test the scorecard.

 When implementing in large teams or when multiple Evaluators are involved then it will also be essential to introduce a calibration process.
 There is a potential issue where one Evaluator may score differently to others.
 Having the ability to check this by sharing completed scorecards and ensuring that the scoring is equal is vital in developing a fair and consistent approach.

 Building a great scorecard is one part of the puzzle, but it can quickly become just another tick-box exercise with little purpose.
-Feedback to Advisors is important and an essential part of managing and improving all areas of performance.
-Feedback should be shared to advisors in real-time and regular one to ones should be scheduled where agents and their line managers have the chance to discuss their overall performance, learning and development.
+Feedback to agents is important and an essential part of managing and improving all areas of performance.
+Feedback should be shared to agents in real-time and regular 1-2-1s should be scheduled so agents and their line managers have chance to discuss their overall performance, learning and development.

 Having data from regular assessments will enable Team Leaders and Managers to build a profile of the individual team members but also the overall team.
-Analysing this information will start to highlight trends which in turn will enable prompt action to be taken to resolve issues.
+Analyzing this information will start to highlight trends which, in turn, will enable prompt action to be taken to resolve issues.

-It is interesting to observe how quickly bad practice starts and spreads through a Contact Centre and early intervention is possible with ongoing analysis.
+It is interesting to observe how quickly bad practice starts and spreads through a contact center and early intervention is possible with ongoing analysis.
 Similarly, if the majority of the team are performing poorly in the same area, then additional team training may be delivered to resolve and improve the issue.

 Quality scorecards are an aid to measuring and improving performance.
-They’re challenging to get right, but by following these steps, you will have a much better chance.
+They’re challenging to get right, but by following these steps, you’ll have a much better chance.